ever-co/ever-traduora/.github/PULL_REQUEST_TEMPLATE.md

 Anyone wishing to contribute to the github.com/traduora/traduora project must read & sign our Contributor License Agreement.

 - [ ] Sign the [Contributor License Agreement](https://goo.gl/forms/zjAKBr8gfUOvR83D2)

+Or you can also open the PR and our CLA bot will prompt you briefly.